Gifts are not one of my love languages.

 French Press Coffee Maker.
 No pods, no filters, no problem.
 French presses are where it’s at for for no waste enjoyment of coffee or loose leaf tea.

-The Nutramilk: Okay, this one might be a little big for a stocking stuffer.
-It’s an appliance that helps you easily make your own nut butters and nut milks.
+The Nutramilk: This appliance helps you easily make your own nut butters and nut milks.
 These are fridge items we go through very quickly in my house and generate a lot of waste in the process.
 The Nutrimilk has been a GAME CHANGER.
 I make batches of almond milk for the month in less than 10 minutes.
 Plus, it tastes amazing.
 No additives or junk.
 And plenty of fun ways to create your own new flavors!